Russel L. Honoré: Early life and education

-A native of Lakeland in Pointe Coupee Parish, Louisiana, and 9th of 12 children, born to a Louisiana Créole family who settled in Pointe Coupée Parish.
-The Honoré family surname is still found among the Cane River Créoles.
+Honoré is a native of Lakeland in Pointe Coupee Parish, Louisiana, and 9th of 12 children, born to a Louisiana Creole family who settled in Pointe Coupée Parish.
+The Honoré surname is documented as one of the foundational family names of the Cane River Creole community.
+The historian Gary B. Mills, a leading scholar on Louisiana Creoles, specifically lists the Honoré family among the core group of "free people of color" who settled in the Cane River's Isle Brevelle community.

 Honoré earned a B.S. in vocational agriculture from Southern University and A&M College in 1971.
 He also holds an M.A. in human resources from Troy University as well as an honorary D.P.A. from Southern University and A&M College.
 He has received leadership development training from the international civilian Center for Creative Leadership.